adityavedanthu/Aditya_Veanthu_Portfolio/README.md

-# Aditya Vedanthu
+# **Aditya Vedanthu**

-## About Me
+## **About Me**
 I contribute to design, simulation, and testing projects at AMRC, specializing in CAD/CAM, virtual machining, residual stress analysis, machining distortion prediction, 3D scanning, and experimental data collection.
 With a proactive and results-driven mindset, I constantly seek opportunities to learn, grow, and tackle complex engineering challenges.
 My goal is to deliver innovative solutions that advance manufacturing and shape the future of the industry.

 - **LinkedIn:** [linkedin.com/in/adityavedanth](http://www.linkedin.com/in/adityavedanth)
 - **Email:** adityavedanth@gmail.com

----

-## Experience
+## **Experience**

-### Project Engineer – Advanced Manufacturing Research Centre (AMRC)
+### **Project Engineer – Advanced Manufacturing Research Centre (AMRC)**
 *June 2023 – Present | Sheffield, UK*
-- Lead and support projects at the intersection of design, simulation, and testing.
-- Apply CAD/CAM, virtual machining, residual stress analysis, machining distortion prediction and control, and 3D scanning.
+I work at the intersection of design, simulation, and testing at the AMRC, where I help develop innovative solutions for manufacturing challenges.
+My experience spans CAD, CAM, virtual machining, residual stress analysis, machining distortion predictions and control, 3D scanning, and experimental data collection.
-- Conduct experimental data collection and develop solutions for advanced manufacturing challenges.

-### Research Assistant – University of Glasgow
+### **Research Assistant – University of Glasgow**
 *Jan 2022 – Mar 2022 | Glasgow, UK*
-- Assisted research projects in advanced design and simulation.
-- Applied CAD, CAM, and FEA tools to support experimental and analytical studies.

----
+I designed and integrated the innovative Pulse Elevator drilling system, a sustainable alternative to traditional augers, with superior adaptability for low or zero gravity environments, demonstrating its potential for aerospace and planetary exploration.
+This project involved rigorous testing and optimization of granular material management techniques.s.

-## Skill Set
+## **Skill Set**

 1. **CAD/CAM/FEA:** Siemens NX, SolidWorks, Fusion 360, Abaqus CAE, CGTech Vericut
 2. **Programming & Simulation:** MATLAB, Simulink, Python, NI LabVIEW

----

-## Publications
+## **Publications**
 1. **The pulse-elevator: A pump for granular materials**
    *Acta Astronautica, 2022* – [DOI Link](https://doi.org/10.1016/j.actaastro.2022.07.052)
    - Introduced a novel “pulse-elevator” mechanism for transporting granular materials, integrating vibro-conveyor and Tesla valve concepts.
 Validated through analytical, numerical, and experimental studies for space applications.